allenai/prior/README.md

-# Prior
+# PRIOR

- 🐍 A Python package for distributing datasets from AI2's PRIOR team
+ 🐍 A Python package for distributing resources from AI2's PRIOR team

 ### Installation

-Make sure you have [git-lfs](https://git-lfs.github.com/) installed, and then the `prior` package:
+Install the `prior` package with pip:

 ```bash
 pip install prior